 Back when Boo was about 6 months old, I was already considering party themes [yes I know I am crazy].
 I couldn't seem to find one that I loved, but as soon as my older sister said Dr. Suess, I got warm fuzzies.
 Then came the google-ing and compiling of ideas.
 In the midst of the research I stumbled upon these super de duper, adorable Cindy Lou Who invites....

 Now I chose Dr. Suess because Boo Bear loves Dr. Suess [no joke].
 It was the only book she would actually sit through.
 I think she enjoys the pictures and the rhyming.
 Okay and so do I. Even at a month old she was already a Suess lover.
 Just look at the concentration on that little face hehehehe.

 This post will only be part one.
+You can see the finished invite HERE.
 Now the biggest part of these invitations is the cartoon Cindy Lou Who.
 I wish I had a cool program like photoshop to imitate their's, but I don't so I had to work around it.
 I saved the image, copied it to word and made it fit the full page [i'll explain why later], turned it black and white, riased the contrast and printed.

 I know that already sounds like a lot of work but it only took minutes.
 If I had time to free hand the picture I would, but I don't so I traced it using a fine point sharpee, hence the need to print the picture.

 Once the tracing was done, I darkened all the lines and tried to match up the weight and thickness of the lines based on the original invitations.

 Not to shabby right?
 Well, I did mess up on the whites of her eyes and in a few other places but those can be erased in the next step.

 Now scan the image onto the computer making the picture quality 300 dpi.
 The picture is on a full sheet of paper because the larger the actual picture the crisper it looks on the computer.
 No one wants a grainy picture like the very first one I printed.